 - 1 hour – initial phone inquiry and in-person consultation

-- 1.5 hours – in-person meeting before the wedding to go through details and checklists with the bride (including travel time)
+- 1.5 hours – in-person meeting before the wedding to go through details and planning checklists with the couple (including travel time)

 - 2 hours – phone and email communication with your clients before the wedding